 Martin Associates was retained by the Port of Vancouver to measure the local and regional economic impacts generated by maritime activity at the Port of Vancouver.
 This study focuses on impacts generated by marine cargo handled at the marine facilities in the harbor area of the Port of Vancouver.
 It is to be emphasized that all cargo considered in this analysis is handled at facilities owned and leased by the Port of Vancouver.
 Impacts are estimated in terms of jobs, personal earnings, business revenue, and state and local taxes.
-The impacts are estimated for marine cargo activity in calendar year 2010.
+The impacts are estimated for marine cargo activity in calendar year 2014.
 In addition to the baseline impact estimates, a computer model specific to the Port of Vancouver has been prepared which can be used in evaluating the sensitivity of impacts to changes in tonnage, labor productivity, labor work rules, commodity mix, inland origins/destinations of commodities and vessel size.
 The model can also be used to evaluate the impacts of new terminal development and for annual updates.

-This analysis is an update of the 2000 and 2005 economic impact analyses of the Port of Vancouver, also conducted by Martin Associates.
-For the most part, the same methodology has been used to measure the economic impacts generated by seaport activity at the Port of Vancouver in the years 2000, 2005 and currently.
-The methodology used in this analysis has been used by Martin Associates to estimate the economic impacts of seaport activity at more than 80 United States and Canadian ports, including:
+This analysis is an update of the 2000, 2005 and 2010 economic impact analyses of the Port of Vancouver, also conducted by Martin Associates.
+For the most part, the same methodology has been used to measure the economic impacts generated by seaport activity at the Port of Vancouver in the years 2000, 2005, 2010 and the current 2014 study.
+The methodology used in this analysis has been used by Martin Associates to estimate the economic impacts of seaport activity at more than 500 United States and Canadian ports, including:

-- > Seattle
+- ➢ Seattle

-- > Tacoma
+- ► Tacoma

 - > Longview

-- ➤ Vancouver, BC
+- ▹ Vancouver, BC

 - ➤ Vancouver, WA

-- ➤ Los Angeles (containers only)
+- Los Angeles (containers only)

 - ➤ Long Beach

-- ➤ Oakland
+- > Oakland

-- > Sacramento
+- ➢ Sacramento

-- > Houston
+- ➤ Houston

-- Texas City
+- ➤ Texas City

-- > Freeport, TX
+- ➢ Freeport, TX

-- ▶ Beaumont/Port Arthur, TX
+- Beaumont/Port Arthur, TX

-- ➤ Victoria, TX
+- ➢ Victoria, TX

-- ➤ Port Lavaca/Point Comfort, TX
+- Port Lavaca/Point Comfort, TX

 - Corpus Christi

-- ➤ Baton Rouge
+- Baton Rouge

-- ➤ New Orleans
+- New Orleans

-- > Gulfport
+- ➤ Gulfport

-- ➤ Port Everglades
+- > Port Everglades

-- ➤ Jacksonville
+- ▶ Jacksonville

-- > Tampa
+- ➤ Tampa

-- ➤ Palm Beach
+- ➢ Palm Beach

-- ➤ Wilmington, NC
+- ➢ Wilmington, NC

-- ➤ Morehead City, NC
+- Morehead City, NC

-- ▶ Baltimore
+- ➢ Baltimore

-- > Philadelphia
+- ➢ Philadelphia

-- ➤ Wilmington, DE
+- ▶ Wilmington, DE

-- > Boston
+- ▹ Boston

 - ➤ Montreal

-- ≻ Halifax
+- ➤ Halifax

-- ➤ 13 US Great Lakes Ports
+- > 13 US Great Lakes Ports